-The forks on your forklift are arguably the most important component of the forklift.
+The forklift forks are arguably the most important component.
 After all, you wouldn’t be able to lift things if it weren’t for the forks.
 Keeping your forks in good repair and working properly is imperative.

 Follow these 5 tips for preventing damage to your forks:

-- Don’t let your forks hit the ground.
-Bring your loads down slowly and don’t let the forks hit the ground, which can cause cracks.
+Bring your loads down slowly and don’t let the forks hit the ground.
+This could cause cracks, and can really be a safety concern.